Xilinx/mlir-aie/tutorials/tutorial-5/flow/README.md

 //
 //===----------------------------------------------------------------------===//-->

-# <ins>Tutorial 5 - Communication (shim DMA, external memory aka DDR)</ins>
+# <ins>Tutorial 5 - Communication via flows (shim DMA, external memory aka DDR)</ins>

-In thinking about data communication, it's often helpful to use the memory hierarchy model of CPU architectures where we have different levels of memory with level 1 (L1) being closest to the processing unit (AI Engine local memory) and level 3 (L3) being further away (e.g. DDR).
-Up till now, we've focused on communication between AI Engines or L1 to L1 communication.
-Supporting the communication of data between L3 (DDR) to L1 (local memory) uses the same tileDMA and stream switch components as when communicating data between L1 and L1, but requires 3 additional blocks in the AI engine array and Versal device.
+The [Tutorial-5 objectFifos](..) simplifies the process of declaring data communication across L1-L3 boundaries but understanding what components are needed at the flow level is very helpful in developing other abstractions of communications.
+As mentioned previously, the 3 additional blocks needed to support L1-L3 communication are:

 * Shim DMA and External Buffers
 * NOC configuration
 * Host code for buffer allocation and virtual address mapping

-A diagram featuring the 3 blocks needed to connect L1 to L3 can be seen in the following diagram.
+As review, the diagram featuring the 3 blocks needed to connect L1 to L3 can be seen in the following diagram.
 <p><img src="../../images/diagram9.png" width="1000"><p>

 Here, we see the different components of the L1-L3 communication defined in MLIR.
 The shim DMA is the box labeled AI Engine Interface Tile while the external buffer is the smaller gray box within the blue DDR box.
 We see the NOC block represented by the light gray box labeled NOC.
 And the host code portion would be found in the host code [test.cpp](./test.cpp).

 ## <ins>Shim DMA and External Buffers</ins>
 ### <ins>shimDMA</ins>
-We first need a component to move the data out of the AIE array and that component can be the shim DMA which is connected to the NoC block, or the PL interfaces.
-For this tutorial, we will focus on the shim DMA as that does not require custom PL blocks to move data to the DDR controller.
+We first need a component to move the data into and out of the AIE array and that component can be the shim DMA which is connected to the NoC block (the other option is the programmable logic or PL interfaces which we will not cover here).
+For this tutorial, we will focus on the shim DMA as that does not require PL blocks to move data to the DDR controller.

 The shim DMA functions very similarly to the tile DMA when defined in MLIR.
 Rather than define the BD behavior inside an `AIE.mem` operator, we define the same set of BD behaviors inside the `AIE.shimDMA` operator as shown below:
 ```